bgheneti/bgheneti.github.io/README.md

 Personal portfolio website built with Astro, featuring projects, links, and a clean, responsive design.

-The design was adapted from the [Gridsome x Forestry starter template](https://github.com/itsnwa/gridsome-forestry-starter) for Vue.js.
+The design was originally adapted from the [Gridsome x Forestry starter template](https://github.com/itsnwa/gridsome-forestry-starter) for Vue.js.
 This repo only uses Astro.

 ## ✨ Features